annahanslc/ames-housing-data/README.md

     ![sns_overallqual](https://github.com/user-attachments/assets/77e32b17-63b3-4f44-b900-e1d31de64dfe)

-    5. The above stripplot visualizes the correlation between OverallQual and the SalePrice.
+    5. The above *seaborn stripplot* visualizes the correlation between OverallQual and the SalePrice.
 It is clear that a higher overall quality corresponds to a higher sales price.
 However, the distribution is more sparse and varied on the high end of the spectrum.

 2. 🏡 **Neighborhood** is strongly correlated to the SalePrice.
 This indicates that homes in certain areas of the city tend to sell at higher or lower prices than those in other parts of the city.
 This also means that some of the best predictors of a home's selling price are the prices at which other homes nearby sold for.
 This reinforces the idea that comps (comparable sales nearby) are effective in predicting a home's selling price.
 To help me better understand the impact of neighborhoods on SalePrice, I will use neighborhood to subset the 2 features that have the highest correlations besides Neighborhood: